 Advances in Wisdom

 One of the biggest fears of patients having wisdom teeth removed is the fear of post-operative discomfort.
 The most common cause of pain following wisdom tooth extraction, especially in the lower jaw, is a dry socket.
 A dry socket is not an infection, but the result of an interrupted healing process.
-In a normal extraction site, a blood clot forms which acts as a matrix for healing of the bone and soft tissues.
+In a normal extraction site, a blood clot forms, which acts as a matrix for healing of the bone and soft tissues.
 When a dry socket occurs, this blood clot is lost, leaving the socket open to the oral environment.
-Healing occurs more slowly, and without the protective blood clot, can be painful.
+Healing progresses more slowly, and without the protective blood clot, it can be painful.
 Dry socket occurs in about 20% of lower extraction sites.
-The cause is non-specific, but most oral surgeons advise patients that dry socket can be caused by smoking, poor oral hygiene and wound care, disturbance of the healing site and even naturally occurring components in a patient’s own anatomy.
+The cause is non-specific, but most oral surgeons advise patients that dry socket can be caused by smoking, poor oral hygiene and wound care, disturbance of the healing site, and even naturally occurring components in a patient’s own anatomy.
 Some patients are just naturally prone to developing a dry socket.

 At Texas Wisdom Teeth, an advanced technique is available in order to help prevent the development of a dry socket and speed the healing process.
-Using components taken from a patient’s own blood, platelet rich fibrin (PRF) is placed in the tooth socket as a dressing following tooth extraction.
-This autologous (from a patient’s own body) dressing has been shown to reduce healing time, reduce post-operative discomfort and jump start the healing process by up to three days, instantly.
+Using components taken from a patient’s own blood, platelet rich fibrin (PRF) is placed in the tooth socket as a dressing, following tooth extraction.
+This autologous (from a patient’s own body) dressing has been shown to reduce healing time, decrease post-operative discomfort, and jump start the healing process by up to three days, instantly.
 When used in wisdom tooth extraction, the incidence of dry socket is drastically reduced.
 In addition, the jawbone itself begins to heal more quickly, making recovery easier on the patient.

 Used by only a handful of DFW oral surgeons, PRF is considered the cutting edge of advanced oral surgery techniques.
 Be sure to ask whether adding PRF to your wisdom teeth removal procedure is the best option for you.